 The reason we do not recommend Chromebooks

 - A Chromebook has a portable device operating system, which basically means it's a phone with a larger screen and a built-in keyboard so the only apps for it are mobile versions, the same as on a phone.

-- The Chromebook does not have a full operating system, and as a result it has limited accessibility to our core technologies including Office 365, and does not have a client version of OneNote or Teams.
+- The Chromebook does not have a full operating system, and as a result, it has limited access to our core technologies including Office 365 and does not have a client version of OneNote or Teams.